hypo69/hypo/docs/gemini/ru/consultant/src/ai/tiny_troupe/TinyTroupe/README.md

 </p>

 ### 🧪 **EXAMPLES 3** *(from [product_brainstorming.ipynb](./examples/product_brainstorming.ipynb))*\
-And here\'s a focus group starting to brainstorm about new AI features for Microsoft Word.
+And here's a focus group starting to brainstorm about new AI features for Microsoft Word.
 Instead of interacting with each agent individually, we manipulate the environment to make them interact with each other:

 <p align="center">
   <img src="./docs/example_screenshot_brainstorming-1.png" alt="An example.">
 </p>

-After running a simulation, we can extract the results in a machine-readable manner, to reuse elsewhere (e.g., a report generator); here\'s what we get for the above brainstorming session:
+After running a simulation, we can extract the results in a machine-readable manner, to reuse elsewhere (e.g., a report generator); here's what we get for the above brainstorming session:

 <p align="center">
   <img src="./docs/example_screenshot_brainstorming-2.png" alt="An example.">